nrwl/nx/docs/shared/react-tutorial/1-code-generation.md

 {% callout type="note" title="Nx Cypress Support" %}
 While we see the Cypress project here, we won't go deeper on Cypress in this tutorial.

-You can find more materials on Nx Cypress support at the [the @nrwl/cypress package page](/packages/cypress).
+You can find more materials on Nx Cypress support on [the @nrwl/cypress package page](/packages/cypress).
 {% /callout %}

-## Adding Another Application to our Workspace
+## Adding Another Application to Your Workspace

 Using the `create-nx-workspace` script is a special case that will get you started.
 To generate the other required `admin` application to this workspace, you'll want to use [Nx generators](/plugin-features/use-code-generators).